 How does VO2 Max influence other related metrics?

 When your VO2 Max goes up, your resting heart rate goes down.

 Lower is better with Resting Heart Rate.
 A resting heart rate between 60 and 100 beats per minute is normal for most people.

 It’s affected negatively by stress, hormones, and medication.
 Getting into better shape can not only lower your resting heart rate but it could also help save your life.

 Those with a high VO2 Max will likely also have a lower resting heart rate, lower blood pressure, and lower risk for chronic diseases, as these are also positively correlated with being fit.

-By exercising regularly using HIIT or an endurance run, you should be able to see some improvements in your VO2 max score and your overall health.
+Exercising regularly using HIIT or an endurance run, you should improve your VO2 max score and overall health.